jacobjjasper/Rush-Hour-BCE/results/README.md

 #### Breadth-first versus depth-first
 Secondly, we implemented a depth-first solver.
-However, the solutions returned from this algorithm were significantly longer than the solutions rendered by our depth-first solver. **Therefore, we decided to no longer use the depth-first algorithm.
+However, the solutions returned from this algorithm were significantly longer than the solutions rendered by our depth-first solver.
+Therefore, we decided to no longer use the depth-first algorithm.
 We considered to implement a priority queue in our depth-first solver, but later decided not to use this option.
-We reasoned, that**
+We reasoned, that a depth-first search would check too many states in the bigger games; random with branch and bound rendered better results than the depth-first search.

 #### No heuristic, cars-to-exit, cars-in-traffic